-You can perform online backups by using several types of backup procedures or by using operating systems commands with the freeze and unfreeze system procedures.
+You can perform online backups by using several types of backup procedures or by using operating system commands with the freeze and unfreeze system procedures.

-Using the backup procedure to perform an online backup:
+Using the backup procedures to perform an online backup:

-Use the SYSCS\UTIL.SYSCS\BACKUP\DATABASE procedure to perform an online backup of a database to a specified location.
+Use the SYSCS\UTIL.SYSCS\BACKUP\DATABASE procedure or one of the other system backup procedures to perform an online backup of a database to a specified location.